peteromallet/HunyuanVideoGP/README.md

 Many thanks to RIFLEx (https://github.com/thu-ml/RIFLEx) and their very good released timing, for their positional embeddign breakthrough that allows generating videos longer than up to 10s that doesn't look like still life.

-Please note that although there will be still sufficient VRAM left, generating video longer than 10s with Hunyuan current models is useless as the videos starts to get redundant/
+Please note that although there will be still sufficient VRAM left, generating video longer than 10s with Hunyuan current models is useless as the videos starts to get redundant

+If you have already installed HunyuanVideoGPgi, you will need to run *pip install -r requirements.txt*.
+Upgrading to python 2.6.0 and the corresponding attention libaries is a plus for performance.

 * 02/11/2025: Version 4.0 Quality of life features: fast abort video generation, detect automatically attention modes not supported, you can now change video engine parameters without having to restart the app
 * 02/11/2025: Version 3.5 optimized lora support (reduced VRAM requirements and faster).
 You can now generate 1280x720 97 frames with Loras in 3 minutes only in the fastest mode